 The Museum Today

 Since 2010, the BMS has been on an aggressive path to renovate all of the museum’s permanent exhibit experiences, transforming its former diorama-based exhibits into eight highly interactive and immersive science studio exhibit spaces.
 These studios and accompanying workshop spaces leverage collections pieces as a foundation of history and information, and then combine them with immersive exhibits and environments to create modern exhibition spaces.
-The Museum has also added the Explorations early childhood gallery to its permanent offerings, as well as the National Geographic 3D Cinema presented by M&T Bank.
+The Museum has also added the Explorations early childhood gallery to its permanent offerings, as well as the Buffalo Museum of

 The Museum has complete this historic transformation with the restoration and reopening of its rooftop Kellogg observatory in July 2018.